KaiserWerk/WPCustomRepository/README.md

 * Step 0: Create a (sub)domain and a vHost.
 * Step 1: Upload the WPCR (WPCustomRepository) files on your webserver, either by zip file or a `git clone https://github.com/KaiserWerk/WPCustomRepository.git`.
 * Step 2: Do the infamous `composer install` to get started.
-* Step 3: Edit the values in the `.env` file according to your needs.
+* Step 3: Edit the values in the `config.yml` file according to your needs.
 Most of them are optional.
 * Step 4: Import the sql dump file from the `etc` directory.
-It contains a standard admin user with the credentials `admin/test`.
+* Step 5: Create an administrative user with the following command: `php bin/console --create-user --admin` and enter the details as asked.

 * Optional Step 5: If you have composer installed locally but not on your server or if it's just a basic webspace, you can do the whole installation locally and upload everything to your webspace/server.
 Just remember to edit the `.env` file.